MicrosoftDocs/visualstudio-docs/mac/what-happened-to-vs-for-mac.md

 Visual Studio for Mac is scheduled for retirement by August 31, 2024 in accordance with Microsoft’s [Modern Lifecycle Policy](/lifecycle/policies/modern).
 Visual Studio for Mac 17.6 will continue to be supported until August 31, 2024, with servicing updates for security issues and updated platforms from Apple.

-While the decision has been made to retire Visual Studio for Mac, **we remain committed to our developers on Mac and .NET MAUI** with alternatives like the [C# Dev Kit for VS Code](https://code.visualstudio.com/docs/csharp/get-started) and other extensions you can use to take advantage of our ongoing investments in .NET development.
+While the decision has been made to retire Visual Studio for Mac, **we remain committed to our developers on Mac and .NET MAUI** with alternatives like the [C# Dev Kit for Visual Studio Code](https://code.visualstudio.com/docs/csharp/get-started) and other extensions you can use to take advantage of our ongoing investments in .NET development.

 ## Support timeline